benanderson321/anderson-podcast-moves/anderson-podcast-moves.md

 ## Organization

-- This podcast is released twice every weekday.
+- This podcast is released every weekday.
 Each is simply named with the date and "The Herd" and then "Best of the Herd".
 - One of the episodes started out with an advertisement, done by Cowherd himself, for stamps.com.
 He told listeners to go to their website, and said they could use a promo code from his show to get discounts.
 - The page layout of the podcast is simple.
 It has links to suggested podcasts that I may like and it has buttons to like the podcast on Facebook or tweet it.
 - There is also a short description of the episode.